forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > Factual and transparent information
 > * on the different vaccine efficacies (effects on testing positive, on transmission, on hospitalization rates, ...)
 > * on adverse effects and the mechanisms of action.
-> * on the reasoning behind measures - whether necessary for epidemiological reasons or whether put/left in place for other purposes for example as 'backdoor' vaccine mandates (some notes on vaccines mandates in [Individual Measures](../7_social/individual_measures.md)) or as decoy measures.
+> * on the reasoning behind measures - whether necessary for epidemiological reasons or whether put/left in place for other purposes for example as 'backdoor' vaccine mandates (some notes on vaccines mandates in [Individual Measures](../7_social/individual_measures.md)).

+##### Transparency of adverse Effects
+> If it would known that there are previously unknown/unpublished adverse events, in my opinion the most important is to go transparently public.
+> * A fond for the affected could be founded. // Founding should be possible - on option is (direct or even indirect) profits and possibly scaled through an insurance.
+> * Trying to hide possible adverse effect could have high costs both within and between societies and countries - and the world.
+To costs likely scale with time.
+> * Supervision and if necessary treatments and other precautions measures could be initiated.